anniehedgpeth/anniehedgpeth.github.io/_posts/2016-06-07-red-green-refactor.markdown

 *You start on something..find an issue..it reminds you of another issue so you go to it..you forget about the first thing..you can't figure out the second thing so you go back to the first thing..you don't remember it so you have to retest..someone you know walks in so you say hi..you think you know how to solve that second problem now..your favorite song comes on and your mind wanders...and so on.*

-So frustrating!
+It's a frustrating, jumbled mess!
 But knowing is half the battle, so as I'm trying to write my control tests and remediate through kitchen, I have a simple plan that will keep me on the straight and narrow:

-  - Converge
-  - Verify
+**Red** - write a control and make it fail

+  - Run `kitchen converge` to make sure my machine is in the latest state
+  - Run `kitchen verify` to run InSpec on the latest state of said machine
+  - Write a control for the current test I'm running
+  - Run `kitchen verify` again to see if it failed

-  - Fix control
+**Green** - fix the control with Chef
-  - Verify
-  - Fix cookbook
-  - Converge
-  - Verify
-  - Check In
+  - Remediate my failure through a resource in my cookbook in kitchen
+  - Run `kitchen converge` to fix the problem
+  - Run `kitchen verify` again to see if it fixed it

+**Refactor** - make sure I have a good solution going forward
+  - Clean up - if something didn't work, figure out why
+  - Check In - a little at a time because when it breaks it sucks and it's hard to figure out where it broke

 # Concluding Thoughts
 When things are all in a jumble and I'm confused and frustrated and mad, it's easy to tell myself some pretty self-defeating junk.
 But focus is so simple and so powerful.
 And in the past when I've really focused on things, like Airbnb, I've had great results.
 I know that the same will be true for my IT pursuits, and I'm excited to see what happens.